 - About each type of financial assistance offered;

 - The kind of Federal Work Study (FWS) jobs that are offered, hours, duties, rate, and frequency of pay;

-- When and how financial aid awards are adjusted;
+- When and how financial aid offers are adjusted;

 - About special facilities for the handicapped; and

 - The University's Satisfactory Academic Progress (SAP) Policy.

 Students and prospective students should be aware that, should they have concerns or complaints related to the management or conduct of the Title IV financial assistance programs or to misleading or inappropriate advertising and promotion of the institution's educational programs, this institution has a complaint procedure.
 To the extent possible, students must seek a resolution of such matters through the institution's internal complaint procedure before involving others.
 Students with complaints should refer to the guidelines at https://www.southalabama.edu/departments/studentaffairs/grievances.html.
 Should the institution not be able to resolve the problem, students may contact the Department of Education Ombudsman at 1 (202) 401-4498 or toll free at 1 (877) 557-2575.